MiloMindbender/UE4VirtualProduction/VPStudio/README.md

 Subscribe to [my youtube channel](https://www.youtube.com/user/GregCorson) for updates, tutorials and demos of virtual production.
 You can also ask for help on [this discord channel](https://discord.gg/ReEhkhc)or this [facebook group](https://www.facebook.com/groups/virtualproduction)

-# What's new in Release 8 (NOT COMPLETE) [older releases here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)
+# What's new in Release 8 (WORK IN PROGRESS) [latest stable release here](https://github.com/MiloMindbender/UE4VirtualProduction/releases)

 * ActorTransformTelemetry replaces ALL the other telemetry sending blueprints.
 It will send the transform of ANY actor you put in it's TelemetryActors list.
 TelemetryViewer expects a fixed-size message so in ActorTransformTelemetry be sure Max Trackers matches the number of trackers you have setup TelemetryViewer to receive or you may get corrupted results.
 * ActorTransformTelemetry is set to run "post physics" so it should output the current transform after all other updates and physics are complete.